newrelic/helm-charts/charts/nri-prometheus/README.md

 `nri-prometheus` will attempt to hit the service directly, rather than the endpoints behind it.

-This is the default behavior for compatibility reasons, but is known to cause issues if more than one endpoint is behind the service, as metric queries wil be load-balanced as well leading to unaccurate histograms.
+This is the default behavior for compatibility reasons, but is known to cause issues if more than one endpoint is behind the service, as metric queries will be load-balanced as well leading to unaccurate histograms.

 In order to change this behaviour set `scrape_endpoints` to `true` and `scrape_services` to `false`.
 This will instruct `nri-promtheus` to scrape the underlying endpoints, as Prometheus server does.